devitq/AdNova/solution/README.md

 ### [Redis](https://redis.io/)

 Redis is an in-memory data structure store often used as a database, cache, and message broker.
 It supports various data structures and offers high performance for read and write operations, making it suitable for caching and real-time analytics.
 Very popular and has big community for today.
-In project used as fsm for aiogram (to avoid data loss on restart), caches (current_date) for backend and as broker for Celery.
+In project used as fsm for aiogram (to avoid data loss on restart), caches (current_date, mlscores, clicks, views) for backend and as broker for Celery.

 ### [Postgres](https://www.postgresql.org/)